Static-Codes/BrowserAutomationMaster/sections/roadmap.md

 ## Browser Commands

-- **`new-tab "url"`** - Opens a new tab with the specified url, if not supplied or invalid the browser's homepage will be loaded.
 - **`get-validated-text "selector" "desired result"`**: This powerful command will try to get the text of a specific element, if it's found the result is then validated against "desired result", useful for checking the status of a page after input.
 - **`add-cookie "name" "value"`**: This command will let you add a single cookie to the browser session.
 - **`add-cookies {"name": "value", "name2": "value2"}`**: For more complex scenarios, you'll be able to add multiple cookies using a JSON object.